20 Fun Ways to Experience Christmas in Philadelphia

 Christmas is one of the most festive times in Philadelphia.
-From the Christmas village to the Macy’s light show, Center City and beyond are filled with seasonal attractions and events that make the holidays feel even more special.
+From Christmas Village to the Macy’s light show, Center City and beyond are filled with seasonal attractions and events that make the holidays feel even more special.
 There are ice skating rinks, music performances, and lots of lights to see.
 Christmas in Philly is not to be missed.

 Shop and ice skate at Dilworth Park

-To complement the nearby Christmas Village, you’ll find the Made in Philadelphia Holiday Market.
+Dilworth Park alongside City Hall is a hub of activity in the winter.
+To complement the nearby Christmas Village, you’ll find the Made in Philadelphia Holiday Market here.
 The vendors are from the metro area and often feature gifts and unique offerings with Philadelphia-area themes.
-From sea glass from the Jersey Shore to homages to Gritty and Jalen Hurts, there are a lot of fun things to see here.
+From sea glass from the Jersey Shore to homages to Gritty and Jalen Hurts, there are a lot of fun things to see.

 See the Macy’s Christmas Light Show